 Withdrawal history with columns: PaymentUuid, Currency, Amount, Address, OpenedDate, Authorized, Pending, TxFee, Canceled and TxId.

-Click "Support" in the bottom left of the app to talk to us directly or join our telegram group.
+Click Support in the bottom left of the app to talk to us directly or join our telegram group to chat with other users.